fnalabs/hive-js/README.md

 A reactive, universal JavaScript library for the [Hive<sup>io</sup>](https://hiveframework.io) framework.

-This is where the business logic exists in your codebase.
+This is where the business logic for your domain model is implemented.
 The [Actor Model](https://en.wikipedia.org/wiki/Actor_model) is used as the basic building block to implement standardized, reactive microservices.
 The intent is to clearly define a separation between infrastructure as code and business logic allowing them both to adapt and scale independently.
 From simple REST services to CQRS/ES microservices, this library is flexible enough to enable the Actors to adopt new roles on the fly.

 #### Contents
 - [Installing](#installing)